tuanducdesign/portfolio/content/tutorials/custom-axios-config.md

 ### TypeScript

-If you're using TypeScript, then you will notice that in `client.ts`, we're not allowed to call `axios.request` with `disableToast` property.
+If you're using TypeScript, then you will notice that in `src/clients/user.js`, we're not allowed to call `axios.request` with `disableToast` property.
 And the same error goes to our interceptor, it will look something like this.

 > Property 'disableToast' does not exist on type `AxiosRequestConfig<any>`.(2339)